UTXOnly/zap_server/README.md

 ## Introduction
 A [NIP-57](https://github.com/nostr-protocol/nips/blob/master/57.md) server that allows you recieve zaps on nostr, forwarded to your lightning node running on Tor.
-This server allows you to create a [Lightning Address](https://github.com/andrerfneves/lightning-address/blob/master/DIY.md) by slecting a username and using a your own domain.
+This server allows you to create a [Lightning Address](https://github.com/andrerfneves/lightning-address/blob/master/DIY.md) by selecting a username and using a your own domain.
+YOu can run this zap server on a $5 a month VPS, I have included some guides in the additional resouces section of this README to help guide users if need be.

 #### Tradeoffs
 * You recieve zaps directly to you lightning node
   * You custody your own sats and don't need to worry about sweeping them from a custodial wallet or getting rug pulled by a custodian
-* You are creating invoices from your own lightning node and could potentially share information about your node (for example channel balances)
+* You are creating invoices from your own lightning node and could potentially share information about your node (for example node pubkey, channel balances, UTXOs).
+See [this article](https://abytesjourney.com/lightning-privacy/#:~:text=you%20receive%20payments.-,Invoices,-Typically%2C%20whenever%20you) for more information about lightning privacy
 * You must maintain sufficent inbound liquidity to recieve zaps and have some path between the sender's wallet and your node
 * You are storing an [invoice.macaroon](https://docs.lightning.engineering/lightning-network-tools/lnd/macaroons#:~:text=invoice.macaroon,write%3B%20onchain%3A%20read) on your zap server which can read and create invoices on your node, protect this!